devfile/library/README.md

 Tokens are required to be set in the following cases:
 1. parsing a devfile from a private repository
 2. parsing a devfile containing a parent devfile from a private repository [1]
+3. parsing a devfile from a private repository containing a parent devfile from a public repository [2]

 Set the token for the repository:
 ```go